RalfJung/bubblebox/README.md

   extends `DEFAULT` by providing access to DRI, X11, ALSA, Wayland, and PulseAudio.
 Furthermore, some GUI configuration files (`.XCompose`, fontconfig, and default mime-type associations) are made available to the sandbox.
-The `name` is used to create an XDG_RUNTIME_DIR that will be shared among all instances of this sandbox.
+The `"name"` is used to create an XDG_RUNTIME_DIR that will be shared among all instances of this sandbox.
 This also sets up the D-Bus proxy and gives the application access to notifications, screen saver control, status icons, and the flatpak portals (however, actually using these portals is